-Gym closures may well have destroyed your motivation to say active.
+Your 2020 fitness goals might have been interrupted by gym closures.
 The gyms are closed, you have little to no equipment, space is limited… now what?
 We all know that exercise releases endorphins, allows us to funnel frustrations of daily life, burns calories and increases lean mass.
-But did you know that exercise may also prevent complications that occur when fighting infections such as Covid-19?

 Working Out from Home